angular/angular-seed/README.md

 sudo npm install -g http-server
 ```

-Then you can start your own development web server to serve static files from a folder by running:
+Then you can start your own development web server to serve static files from any folder by running:

 ```
 http-server -a localhost -p 8000